mpasarin/sda/README.md

 `sda -a <command>` / `sda --all <command>` runs a command in all environments.

 ## Configuration file
-A config file defines the different environment definitions, and the environments that are supported.
+A config file defines the different environment definitions and the environments that are supported.

-The file must be named `sdaconfig.json` and be in a folder containing the different environments.
+A config file must be named `sdaconfig.json` and be in a parent folder containing the different environments or the user home folder.

+The user home config file takes precedence over other ones.

+### Schema

 ```json
 {